rbtcollins/bitnami-docker/redmine.md

 $ kubectl get pods
 ```

 You'll see a single MariaDB pod and three Redmine pods.
+In [Scaling the Redmine application](#scaling-the-redmine-application) we will see how we can scale the Redmine pods.

 ### Redmine service